- March 27, 2016

 Kaplan Lawyers PC

 Have you been negatively affected by a gas leak?
 Has some unseemly odor caused a serious problem for you or a loved one?
 Sometimes, the neglect or incompetence of a superintendent, landlord or worker causes a dangerous situation.
 If you’ve been placed in harm’s way, you deserve to be compensated.
 In cases such as these, determining fault is key.
 At Kaplan Lawyers PC, we offer a team of experienced and skillful attorneys who will work steadfastly on your behalf.
 We will analyze the details of your case and use them to forge a solid defense- guaranteeing strong results.
 If you’re not unsure what to do next, contact Kaplan Lawyers PC.
-Our consultations are a free and easy way to get started, so contact us today.
+Our consultations from personal injury attorneys in Staten Island are a free and easy way to get started, so contact us today.